RishiR123/Machine-Learning/Tier 1 - Beginner/Linear Regression/Univariate/Income Prediction/Readme.md

 ## **Explanation**

-### **Data Visualization**
+### **Data Preprocessing**
-We start by visualizing the data using a scatter plot.
-The plot helps us observe the relationship between the year (input) and income (output).
-From the visualization, we can see that there is a linear trend, which suggests that linear regression is an appropriate model for this task.
+The dataset is preprocessed by mapping experience values to numerical values and filling missing data in the 'experience' and 'test_score' columns using the median and mean, respectively.
+This ensures that the data is clean and ready for model training.

 ### **Model Training**
 The model is trained using the **Linear Regression** algorithm.
-We use the year as the input feature (independent variable) and income as the target (dependent variable).
-The model learns the relationship between the year and income to make predictions.
+The input features (independent variables) are `experience`, `test_score`, and `interview_score`, and the target (dependent variable) is `salary`.
+The model learns the relationship between these features and salary to make predictions.

 ### **Prediction**
-Once the model is trained, we use it to predict income for new input data.
-The model generates predictions for income based on the year input.
+Once the model is trained, it can predict salary for any new set of input data (experience, test score, and interview score).
+We also demonstrate manual salary prediction using the regression coefficients.

 ### **Manual Calculation**
-In addition to the model's predictions, we manually calculate the predicted income for specific years using the formula of linear regression:
+In addition to using the model for predictions, we manually calculate the predicted salary using the formula for linear regression:
-**y = mx + b**, where `m` is the slope and `b` is the intercept.
+**y = mx1 + mx2 + mx3 + b**, where `m` are the coefficients for each feature, and `b` is the intercept.

-### **Plotting the Regression Line**
-After training the model, we plot the regression line along with the data points.
-The regression line helps us visually verify how well the model fits the data.
-A good fit means that the line closely follows the trend of the data points.

 ### **Model Evaluation**
-The model’s performance is evaluated using **R-squared (R²)**, a statistical measure that tells us how well the regression model explains the variation in the target variable.
-An R² value close to 1 indicates that the model explains most of the variance in the data, while a value closer to 0 suggests that the model does not explain much of the variance.

-## **Dataset**
-The project uses the following datasets:
-- **canada_per_capita_income.csv**: Contains the data for the year and corresponding per capita income.
-- **test.csv**: Contains test data for which income predictions are made.
+The model's performance can be evaluated by inspecting the model coefficients and intercept.
+However, for a more comprehensive evaluation, we could look at **R-squared (R²)**, which measures how well the model explains the variation in salary.

 ## **Requirements**
 - `pandas`
 - `scikit-learn`
-- `matplotlib`

 To install the dependencies, run: